NabunyaLilian/PetSpiritApp/readme.md

 - Android/Java

 ## Versioning
-This is the 2 st version
+This is the 2nd version